pytroll/pytroll/web/source/quickstart_seviri.rst

   meteosat09seviri = [overview,
                       hr_visual]

-then the composites will only be available for the Meteosat 9 satellite scenes.
+then the composites will only be available for the Meteosat-9 satellite scenes.

 In *my_composites.py* we have now defined 2 custom composites using the HRV channel.
 :attr:`hr_visual` makes an enhanced black and white image from the HRV channel alone.